What are the advantages of this degree for PAs?

 - Increased confidence in more complex patient care

 - A competitive edge in the PA Profession

 How is the curriculum delivered?

 The DMS is a doctoral program comprised of academic courses leading to the Doctor of Medical Science (DMS) degree.
-The DMS student will take online didactic courses supported by periodic on-campus residencies for the purpose of face-to-face training and competency evaluations.
+The DMS student will take online didactic courses supported by face-to-face training and competency evaluations.
 The curriculum uses a hybrid delivery model which includes an online learning management system (asynchronous) with regularly scheduled online face-to-face classes using web-conferencing software (synchronous).

 What is the curriculum based on?

 The DMS medical curriculum aligns with the six (6) core competency domains of standard medical professions (Medical knowledge; Interpersonal and Communication Skills; Patient Care; Professionalism; Practice-Based Learning and Improvement; Systems-Based Practice) to build on the physician assistant training and medical model.

 What is the goal of the Doctor of Medical Science?

 The goal is to provide the already highly trained and experienced PA with an even higher level of clinical skill, knowledge, and competence for the purpose of improving clinical care services or medical education provided by these individuals.

 Students are required to travel to campus for one week of training.
 During the on campus component, students will receive hands-on ultrasound and radiology training, participate in high yield medical seminars, present their research projects and more.